 My own requirement to produce increasingly more video for clients has forced me through the steep learning curve and I am now able to guide others through this complex program.
 Your workshop will cover the preparation of resources, understanding the confusing range of formats (and relevant qualities) for video, audio and still images, using these resources inside Premiere, the timeline layers, layer interactions, applying effects, applying transitions, options for generating output.
 Bring existing video (or record it during the workshop) and use it for your project.

-I have discontinued offering this course due to the rarity of requests and also that my own use has declined in line with the reduction in clients requiring high quality multi-page layouts.
+I have discontinued this offering due to the rarity of requests and also that my own use has declined in line with the reduction in clients requiring high quality multi-page layouts.
 The great majority of their remaining multi-page requirements can be easily and better accommodated using Word (for a number of good reasons, technical and business).

 The primary work area and the 20% of available tools and features used for 80% of everyday tasks.